-- 1) asking licensees to answer inclusion questions, provided by the Law Society, about their legal workplace, every four years; and - 2) compiling the results of the inclusion questions for each legal workplace of at least 25 licensees in Ontario and providing the legal workplace with a summary of the information gathered.

-The qualitative information about legal workplaces would be gathered by asking licensees inclusion questions about their legal workplace using a tool that would allow for the information to be compiled and provided to each legal workplace.
-This information would be collected by the Law Society with the purpose of tracking trends over time and refining and developing programs and initiatives to address the challenges faced by racialized licensees and other equality-seeking groups.
+- 1) asking licensees to voluntarily answer inclusion questions, provided by the Law Society, about their legal workplace, every four years; and - 2) compiling the results of the inclusion questions for each legal workplace of at least 25 licensees in Ontario and providing the legal workplace with a summary of the information gathered. - 70.
+In implementing this recommendation, the Law Society would take into account issues of privacy and confidentiality.
+The qualitative information about legal workplaces would be gathered by asking licensees voluntary inclusion questions about their legal workplace using a tool that would allow for the information to be compiled and provided to each legal workplace.
+This information would be collected by the Law Society with the purpose of tracking trends over time and refining and developing programs and initiatives to address the challenges faced by racialized licensees and other equality-seeking groups. - 71.
 Licensees would be asked about their experiences in their workplaces, including subjects such as career advancement opportunities, feelings of belonging, and experiences of discrimination.
 The questions would be drafted with the assistance of stakeholders and experts in the diversity and inclusion field.
 Much like the current demographic questions in the Lawyer Annual Report and the Paralegal Annual Report, answers would be voluntary.
-The information would be shared in aggregate form with considerations of privacy and confidentiality taken into account, with legal workplaces of at least 25 lawyers and/or paralegals.
+The information would be shared in aggregate form, with legal workplaces of at least 25 lawyers and/or paralegals. - 72.
 The Working Group proposes the following stages for the collection of qualitative data:

-Stage 1: Notice would be provided to the professions in the 2017 Lawyer Annual Report and Paralegal Annual Report, completed by the professions in 2018, of the Law Society's intention collect qualitative inclusion data.
-Stage 2: The Law Society would begin compiling quantitative data of legal workplaces using the 2018 Lawyer Annual Report and Paralegal Annual Report - to be completed in 2019 - and would continue to compile this data every four years thereafter.
+- Stage 1: Notice would be provided to the professions in the 2017 Lawyer Annual Report and Paralegal Annual Report, completed by the professions in 2018, of the Law Society's intention collect qualitative inclusion data. - Stage 2: The Law Society would begin compiling quantitative data of legal workplaces using the 2018 Lawyer Annual Report and Paralegal Annual Report - to be completed in 2019 - and would continue to compile this data every four years thereafter.